seanpue/graphtransliterator/docs/usage.rst

 -------------------
-Whitespace is often very important in transliteration tasks, as the form of many letters may change at the start or end of words, as in the right-to-left Arabic and left-to-right Indic scripts.
+Whitespace is often very important in transliteration tasks, as the form of many letters may change at the start or end of words, as in the right-to-left Perso-Arabic and left-to-right Indic scripts.
 Therefore, Graph Transliterator requires the following **whitespace settings**:

 - the **default** whitespace token